LaurieLinz/learn_command_line_exercises/chapter_6/README.md

 The command `ls -lR` is long listing format with recursive listing.
 This lists more details about the files such as who created it, their role, and the time created.
-There is one more column and I am not sure what it is, maybe the size?
+The last column has the number of items associated with it.

 I am not quite sure why this command would be helpful and when I need to use it but I am sure we will learn more about it!

 #####What's in the tmp directory?

 `$ cd /tmp`

 `$ ls`

 04EBEFA5-E57D-4FD6-A4DB-047D168B48FC